Trump Productions

-Trump Productions LLC was an American television production company founded by Donald Trump as the entertainment division of the Trump Organization.
+Trump Productions LLC was an American television production company founded by Donald Trump as the entertainment division of The Trump Organization.
 Established in 2004 and based in Los Angeles, California, the company operated until 2015.
-It produced both network and cable television programming, most notably The Apprentice and Celebrity Apprentice, in partnership with Mark Burnett Productions.
+It produced both network and cable television programming, most notably The Apprentice and The Celebrity Apprentice, in partnership with Mark Burnett Productions.

 In addition to its reality television projects, Trump Productions also produced the Miss USA and Miss Universe pageants during Trump's ownership of those franchises.
 According to financial disclosure reports released during the 2016 presidential campaign, the company was valued at approximately $15 million and generated more than $4 million in revenue in 2015.

 Donald Trump served as chairman and chief executive officer of the company throughout its existence.